(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 One of the first shells fired by the Union Army came through the wall of the log cabin on his grounds which was the kitchen.
 The McLeans were not in possession of Yorkshire at that time—they had moved away, leaving their house to the army.

-The entryway of Wilmer McLean’s home at Appomattox Court House.
+The entryway of Wilmer McLean’s house at Appomattox Court House.
 The door to the left leads into the master bedroom.
-On the other side of the corridor is the parlor, where Grant and Lee met on April 9th, 1865.
+On the other side of the corridor is the parlor where Grant and Lee met on April 9th, 1865.

-The family never came back to Yorkshire, and, a year later, after the Second Battle of Bull Run, McLean bought a house in a village very far away, so he thought, from the war and unlikely to affect his family—in Appomattox Court House.
+The family never came back to Yorkshire, and, a year later, after the Second Battle of Bull Run, McLean bought a house in a village very far away, so he thought, from the war and unlikely to affect his family—in the village of Appomattox Court House.

 Unexpected guests come calling: